masongrizchel/masongrizchel.github.io/index.md

 > "Sapiens qui prospicit" - Personal Mantra

 <br />
 <justify> Hello, and welcome to my website!
-I'm Rizchel, an MSc Physics graduate and MSc Data Science (student), with a focus on exploring the universe at radio frequencies using Artificial Intelligence and Data Science methods!
-I'm a former Artificial Intelligence Officer & Manager and currently a data-driven astrophysics advocate. </justify>
+I'm Rizchel, an astrophysicist and data scientist.
+I'm an Artificial Intelligence Projects Executive and currently a data-driven advocate for astrophysics. </justify>
 <br />

 <br />
-<justify> Beyond my academic/research background, I'm the incoming CEO of Quant⟨AI⟩, a startup company focusing on AI solutions.
-While materializing this venture, I’m a Lead AI/ Astrophysics Education Program Consultant, and AI Automation and Workflow Specialist.
+<justify> Beyond my academic/research background, I'm the incoming interim CEO of Quant⟨AI⟩, a startup company focusing on AI solutions.
+While materializing this venture, I’m a Lead AI/ Astrophysics Education Program Consultant and AI Automation and Workflow Specialist.
 I’m also an aspiring Stand-Up Comedian.
 <br />
 </justify>